 This solution reuses the security recommendations from TS 33.501.

+This solution restricts to the provisioning from the v-SMF to the UE in the visited network, which means that it does not impact the provision from the HPLMN to the UE.

 In addition, it requires UE and V-EASDF to support DNS over (D)TLS, if the core network is used for V-EASDF security information provisioning, the V-SMF is responsible for provide the security information of V-EASDF.
 Editor’s note: Further evaluation is FFS.

 6.24 Solution #24: Public key signature based ECS/EES authentication